“There’s not enough time.” “Time is running out.” “I wish I had more time.”

 |Unpleasant issues/conflicts /relationship issues||Sink|

-She also learned that some work projects can go either way (source or sink) based on how she deals with them.
-Last week, she had an assignment with lots of ambiguities.
-When she was trying to work on it alone without much guidance she got overwhelmed and stressed out.
-It drained lots of energy as a result.
+She also learned that some work projects could go either way (source or sink) based on how she deals with them.
+Last week, she had a project with a lot of ambiguities.
+When she was trying to work on it by herself, she got overwhelmed and stressed out.
+It drained her energy.
 Noticing this, she shifted to her energy sources and went out for a walk.
-Afterward, she felt more grounded and came up with some ideas to make progress.
-She asked around and learned more about the background of the work, leveraging some of the existing knowledge.
+Afterward, she felt more grounded and came up with ideas to tap into her team.
 Teamwork and collaboration are energy sources for Kerry.
-Once she had some more data about the project, she was able to narrow its scope and make more meaningful progress.
-In the end, she felt accomplished and energized.
+She talked with some experienced people in her team and learned more about the background information.
+Once she had more clarity about the project, she narrowed its scope and made headways.

-The other day, Kerry had a key insight: Even though she tends to use the excuse of time shortage for certain tasks, she almost never has a problem making time for activities she feels truly excited about.
-The heightened awareness of energy management has opened up endless possibilities for her.
+The other day, Kerry had a key insight: Even though she tends to use the excuse of time shortage for certain tasks, she rarely has a problem making time for activities she feels truly excited about.
+The heightened awareness of energy management opened up endless possibilities for her.